Consider the wheels on a bicycle. They are oh-so-important for a bike ride!

 The spokes are an essential component of a wheel.
 Necessary for it to turn.
 With broken spokes, your bike wouldn’t move.
 At least not comfortably.
 Without pain and a lot of effort.

 Your marketing tactics are like each spoke on a central hub.
-It’s important that every outlet works together and if they don’t, your business has a broken marketing wheel.
+Every outlet must work together; if they don’t, your business has a broken marketing wheel.

 How to Integrate Social Media into your Traditional Marketing